hadronized/blog/kakoune-philosophy-2023.md

 # Small disgression: TUI vs. GUI

 > TUI: Text User Interface, which is a program mimicking traditional GUIs in the terminal.

 > GUI: Graphics User Interface, the typical window-based applications you run on your machine.

-Before jumping to the Kakoune content, I just want to disgress slightly to talk about something I see everywhere that itches me a bit: many individuals seem to say that a TUI is often written in a way that optimizes UX and GUI the UI, and hence, oftentimes, using a TUI feels much better.
+Before jumping to the Kakoune content, I just want to disgress slightly to talk about something I often see something that itches me a bit: many individuals seem to say that a TUI is often written in a way that optimizes UX and GUI the UI, and hence, oftentimes, using a TUI feels much better.
 I agree with this (this is the reason why I’m using editors and tools inside my terminal instead of a dedicated GUI, even though I think the UI is worse, for many reasons: no pixel-perfect alignment of things; no direct integration of the application at the OS level, it has to go through the terminal and shell; etc. etc.).

 However, is there anything forcing a GUI not to provide the same kind of interactions as a TUI?
 I don’t think so.
 If you make your TUI keyboard-oriented, everything you do is just listening to keyboard events provided by whatever